harvard-edtech/edtech-guide/ComprehensiveGuide.md

 ### Automatically Added Organization

-Whenever you log using `dce-reactkit`, a whole bunch of useful data is added to each log entry:
+Whenever you log using `dce-reactkit` or `dce-expresskit`, a whole bunch of useful data is added to each log entry:

 #### User Information